hockyy/hockyy/README.md

 <hr>

 <p style="text-align: justify;">I'm Hocky Yudhiono 👋.
 I'm 19 years old 👼🏻.
 I've started coding since I was 13 ⌨️.
-I started my journey through some programming and problem-solving competitions, and luckily, I was given a chance to study at the University of Indonesia 🎓.</p>

-<p style="text-align: justify;">I had experiences in software engineering, database, and full-stack web developing 🗺.
+I started my journey through some programming and problem-solving competitions, and luckily, I was given a chance to study at the University of Indonesia 🎓.
+I had experiences in software engineering, mobile-app, database, and full-stack web developing 🗺.
 I learned from my University through courses projects and personal projects I've developed during my free time 💪🏻.
-I also have experience making problem sets and test cases for programming problems, like those usually used by the company to do interview tests! 💯</p>

-<p style="text-align: justify;">I speak Golang, C++, Java, Python, SQL, and I can learn other programming languages in s p e e d ⚡️.</p>
+I also have experience making problem sets and test cases for programming problems, like those usually used by the company to do interview tests 💯.
+I speak Golang, C++, Java, Python, SQL, and I really love to learn other programming languages!</p>